 Notable project include Capitol Singapore, TADAWUL, Aman Tokyo, Aman Nemu, China World Trade Centre Phase III, WOODVILLE AZABU.

 Born in Tokyo, Mari Kubota received a Bachelor of Engineering Degree in Architecture from Tokyo Metropolitan University.
 She began her career at LPA in 1994 and her works vary from commercial facilities, governmental facilities, office buildings, housing complexes, and landscaping in Japan and Singapore.

 Notable projects include Oasis 21, Kani Public Art Center, Shiodome Dentsu Head Office, Hiroshima City Naka Incineration Plant, Higashiyama Kaii Setouchi Art Museum, National Museum of Singapore, Nicolas G Hayek Center, Gardens by the Bay, Bay South, Restoration of The Tokyo Station Marunouchi Building, Sengukan Museum, Waldorf Astoria Shanghai On The Bund.

-She is a member of International Association of Lighting Designers(IALD).
+She is an associate member of International Association of Lighting Designers(IALD).